javierhersan/javierhersan/README.md

 ## About me

 Software Engineer and MSc in Telecommunications Engineering.
-Currently working as a Software Engineer at Avanade.
 Passionate about science and technology.
-My current motivations are new technologies such as 5G, Blockchain and Artificial Intelligence.
+My current motivations are new technologies such as Blockchain, Artificial Intelligence and Quantum Computing.
 Open-Source enthusiast.

 Please, check out my [resume](https://github.com/javierhersan/javierhersan/blob/main/assets/CV_Javier_Hernandez_jan2024-eng.pdf) for more details.